-For non-majors, the following courses constitute a minor in Computer Science: 131, 132, 231 and two electives.\\\
+For non-majors, the following courses constitute a minor in Computer Science: 131, 132, and 10 credits of electives chosen from courses numbered 230 through 380.

-\All three electives must be computer science courses between 240 and 380.
+- All three electives must be computer science courses between 240 and 380.
+CS 101 may count as an elective only if taken before CS 131.
 It is strongly recommended that majors complete five electives.
 With the permission of the student's adviser and the department chair, one of the electives may be fulfilled by a course offered by a department other than Computer Science that has been approved by the department.
-Approved courses currently are Mathematics 431 and 432 and Physics 451.

-\\ The foreign language must be at the level of 202 or higher.
-Students not prepared to begin at this level will need to take additional courses in language.
+Approved courses currently are Mathematics 431 and 432 and Physics 451. - The foreign language must be at the level of 202 or higher.
+Students not prepared to begin at this level will need to take additional courses in language. - CS 101 may count as an elective only if taken before CS 131.

-\\\The two electives must be Computer Science courses between 240 and 380.
 Students who plan to enter the workforce as information technology professionals should take at least two courses beyond the minor requirement.